 In addition, to measure short-term economic impact accurately, it is necessary to apply a multiplier to direct spending to capture the indirect, "ripple effect" of an institution's expenditures.
 The individuals and businesses whose incomes are directly affected by an institution's spending themselves spend or invest some of those dollars locally, creating additional income and employment for thousands of people, many of whom have no direct connection to the institution.
 Economic impact studies produced by other universities in the region conservatively estimate that every dollar spent generates another dollar's worth of in-state economic activity.
-If this multiplier of 2 is applied to estimate the combined effect of direct and indirect spending, Montclair State's total short-term economic impact on New Jersey in 2011 becomes \$396.6 million - four times the state's \$98.7 million total funding of the University.
+If this multiplier of 2 is applied to estimate the combined effect of direct and indirect spending, Montclair State's total short-term economic impact on New Jersey in 2012 becomes \$354.2 million -more than three and a half times the state's \$99.4 million total funding of the University.